redis-rb/redis-client/README.md

 Contrary to the `redis` gem, `redis-client` doesn't protect against concurrent access.
 To use `redis-client` in concurrent environments, you MUST use a connection pool, or have one client per Thread or Fiber.

+## Valkey

+This client library was originally designed for Redis (hence the name).
+Redis is no longer open source but this client works with [Valkey](https://valkey.io/), the continuation of the work that was being done on Redis 7.2.4.

 ## Development